Who is eligible for Stanton K9 grants?

 Does the grant cover all the costs of a K9 unit?

-The grant’s model budget is designed to cover all the hard costs of integrating a dog into the department.
+The grant’s model budget (available on the Resources page) is designed to cover all the hard costs of integrating a dog into the department.
 Patrol school for the handler and dog are full time programs lasting 10-14 weeks where the handler will need to travel to the training facility and will be unavailable to the department for normal duties.
 The Foundation grant allows departments to be reimbursed up to $1,000 for every week of patrol school that the handler is unavailable to the department.
 These funds are reimbursed to the department after confirmation that the handler and dog have successfully completed the training program.
 The town is responsible for personnel costs in excess of $1,000 per week.

 Additionally, the Foundation will provide a flat reimbursement of $4,000 once the unit completes secondary training.
 The funds are reimbursed to the department after confirmation that the unit has successfully completed the training.